advis61/OracleOfDereth/README.md

 ### Top

 Works with the `/top` command to browse the server leaderboards.
-One sub-tab per board — Augs, Deaths, Enlightens, Level, Luminance, Pyreals, Quests and Titles — each ranking the players by that total.
+One sub-tab per board — Augs, Deaths, Enlightens, Levels, Luminance, Pyreals, Quests and Titles — each ranking the players by that total.
 Boards refresh when you open them (at most once every five minutes) or on demand with the Refresh button.